cognesence/matcher/doc/api.md

 ; nil
 ```

-You can use multiple predicates as follows...
+You can use multiple predicates as follows:

 ```clojure
 (mlet ['(??pre (-> ?x number? odd?) ??post) '(a b 5 c d e)]